How long does a burnt clutch smell last

 Proper ventilation and air circulation can assist in reducing the duration of the burnt clutch smell.
 It is recommended to roll down the windows or open the car doors to allow fresh air to flow into the vehicle cabin.
 This helps in flushing out the smell and speeding up the dissipation process.

-See also How long does a sew in last
+See also How long can you leave a cavity untreated

 Using air fresheners or deodorizers can help mask the smell temporarily, but they do not eliminate the burnt clutch odor completely.
 It is better to rely on natural ventilation to get rid of the lingering smell.